 - Sharing with the spouse or friend who is directly involved can lead to a deeper level of intimacy in the relationship.
 You need to be thoughtful about how to approach the person and what to say (clear without being accusatory), and be willing to listen when it's their turn.

 - Learning to articulate your feelings will help you be a better communicator in every area.
 You'll feel more confident and respect yourself more.
 And understanding your own thoughts better will probably lead you to believe the best about others.
 That is an attractive trait, no matter what your age.

 When feelings of jealousy strike, they can seem overwhelming.
-But you can take some control back by trying a few key steps can help you get unstuck and more confident.
+But you don't have to give into them.
+Taking a few key steps can help you get unstuck and more confident.

 Jealousy is a universal emotion that everyone has felt.
 And It's important to be honest with yourself in those times of struggle.
 Bringing an issue out into the open is vital to overcoming it.